Dilaton-Induced Resonant Production of Ultralight Vector Dark Matter

-{Recent analyses have shown that backreaction on the dark Higgs can restore the symmetry, seed topological defects, and substantially reduce the parameter space available to minimal dark-photon dark-matter scenarios \cite{Mirizzi:2009,Cyncynates:2025prl,Cyncynates:2025prd,Kitajima:2025bound}.
-This bound is orthogonal to the gravitational condition in Eq.~\eqref{eq:ri}: the latter depends on the initial spectator condensate and background expansion, whereas the former depends on the produced vector energy density and on the ultraviolet scales $v$, $m_h$, and $g$.}

-The practical consequence is therefore sharper than a generic warning.
-If the vector mass is Higgsed, a production history is acceptable only if it satisfies the embedding condition, the perturbative-control condition in Eq.~\eqref{eq:pertcontrol}, the radial-decoupling requirement in Eq.~\eqref{eq:radialdecouple}, and the restoration bound in Eq.~\eqref{eq:restore2}.
-If the mass is St\"uckelberg, the defect-related bounds are absent, though the kinetic-sector control discussed above still remains.
-In either case, the ultraviolet discussion should not be folded into the definition of the tuned branch itself.
-The tuned branch is an infrared statement about the resonance band structure.
-Whether it can be realized consistently is a separate question, and one that depends on the origin of the mass.
+Recent studies have shown that dark-Higgs backreaction can substantially restrict the viable parameter space of minimal dark-photon dark-matter models by triggering symmetry restoration and defect formation \cite{Mirizzi:2009,Redi:2022zkt,Sato:2022cwt,Cyncynates:2025prl,Cyncynates:2025prd,Kitajima:2025bound}.
+These constraints are orthogonal to the gravitational consistency condition in Eq.~\eqref{eq:ri}: the latter depends on the initial spectator amplitude and cosmological background, whereas the former depends on the produced vector energy density and on the ultraviolet scales $v$, $m_h$, and $g$.
+For a Higgsed realization, a consistent production history must satisfy the cosmological embedding condition, the perturbative control bound in Eq.~\eqref{eq:pertcontrol}, the radial-decoupling requirement in Eq.~\eqref{eq:radialdecouple}, and the restoration condition in Eq.~\eqref{eq:restore2}.
+In the St\"uckelberg case, the defect-related constraints are absent, but the kinetic-sector and cutoff conditions remain.
+The tuned branch therefore defines an infrared resonance mechanism, while the choice of St\"uckelberg or Higgsed completion determines whether that infrared dynamics can be embedded into a controlled ultraviolet theory.